United States Military Academy: Admission requirements

-Candidates must be between 17 and 23 years old (waivers have been accepted for 24-year olds in rare cases where the candidate is in the military and deployed and therefore unable to attend before his or her 24th birthday), unmarried, and with no legal obligation to support a child.
-Above average high school and/or previous college grades, and strong performance on standardized testing is expected.
+Candidates must be between 17 and 23 years old (waivers have been accepted for 24-year olds in rare cases where the candidate is in the military and deployed and therefore unable to attend before their 24th birthday), unmarried, and with no legal obligation to support a child.
+Above-average high school or previous college grades and strong performance on standardized testing are expected.
 The interquartile range on the old SAT was 1100–1360 and 68% ranked in the top fifth of their high school class.

 To be eligible for appointment, candidates must also undergo a Candidate Fitness Assessment and a complete physical exam.
 Up to 60 students from foreign countries are present at USMA, educated at the expense of the sponsoring nation, with tuition assistance based on the GNP of their country.
 Of these foreign cadets the Code of Federal Regulations specifically permits one Filipino cadet designated by the President of the Philippines.

 The actual application process consists of two main requirements: candidates apply to USMA for admission and separately provide a nomination.
 The majority of candidates receive a nomination from their United States Representative or Senator.
 Some receive a nomination from the Vice President or even the President of the United States.

 The nomination process is not political.
-Applicants do not have to know their congressman to be nominated.
 The academy applicant typically provides written essays and letters of recommendation.
 The applicant then submits to a formal interview.
 Admission to West Point is selective: 7.74% of applicants were admitted (total of 1232) to the Class of 2024.

 Candidates may have previous college experience, but they may not transfer, meaning that regardless of previous college credit, they enter the academy as a fourth class cadet and undergo the entire four-year program.
-If a candidate is considered academically disqualified and not selected, he or she may receive an offer to attend to the United States Military Academy Preparatory School.
+Candidates considered academically disqualified and not selected may receive an offer to attend to the United States Military Academy Preparatory School.
 Upon graduation from USMAPS, these candidates are appointed to the academy if they receive the recommendation of the USMAPS Commandant and meet medical admission requirements.

 The West Point Association of Graduates (WPAOG) also offers scholarship support to people who are qualified but not selected.
 The scholarships usually cover around $7,000 to civilian universities; the students who receive these scholarships do so under the stipulation that they will be admitted to and attend West Point a year later.
 Those who do not must repay the AOG.
 Marion Military Institute, New Mexico Military Institute, Georgia Military College, Hargrave Military Academy, Greystone Preparatory School at Schreiner University, and Northwestern Preparatory School are approved programs that students attend on the AOG scholarship prior to admission to West Point.

+Research centers and institutes

+The academy's research centers and institutes include: